 Everything that the medical industry has told you about fat is wrong.
 A recent study in the American Journal of Clinical Nutrition proves that saturated fat doesn’t cause heart disease.
-Profit-driven industries (I’m looking at you, American Heart Association) tell us that eating fat (especially the saturated kind) causes heart disease and that we should focus on a low fat/grain-based diet with minimal animal protein.
+Profit-driven industries (I’m looking at you, American Heart Association) tell us that eating fat, especially the saturated kind, causes heart disease and that we should focus on a low fat/grain-based diet with minimal animal protein.
 You know: cereals, pastas, bagels, and grains that are low in fat and high in fiber.
 (A bagel has 2 grams of fiber, by the way).
-Switch out your butter for fake butter spreads free of saturated fat and high in vegetable oils like soy and canola (and other processed chemicals the body doesn’t recognize).
+Switch out your butter for fake butter spreads free of saturated fat and high in processed ingredients and vegetable oils like soy and canola.

 I have yet to encounter a client who comes to me for weight loss help and who isn’t fat phobic.
 We’ve been brainwashed to death that fat makes us fat and gives us heart disease.
 In naturally occurring fats, this is simply untrue (google Framingham Heart Study for more).
-Man-made trans fats and hydrogenated oils are the enemy here (see what happens when man intervenes?): they harden arteries and cause rigid cell walls so nutrients cannot enter and nourish the cells.
+Man-made trans fats and hydrogenated oils are the enemy here because they harden arteries and cause rigid cell walls so nutrients cannot enter and nourish the cells.
 I can see how it makes sense that eating fat would make you fat.
 But it just doesn’t work like that.
-Stay with me here.

 So how do you get fat?
 From consuming nutrient empty foods, corn syrup, soda, excess sugar and carb heavy foods like bread, pasta, cereal, cookies, cake, and bagels.
 These foods raise your blood sugar and insulin (which is a fat storage hormone) and contribute to inflammation in the body, which raises cortisol (another fat storage hormone).
 Now you’ve got inflammation, high insulin, high cortisol, and high triglycerides, and you’re overweight.

-Look, I know you’re skeptical.
-But consider the studies: numerous peoples thrive on a diet high in REAL fats.
+If you’re still skeptical, consider the studies: Numerous peoples thrive on a diet high in REAL fats.
 Studies on tribal cultures such as the Masai, who thrived on a diet rich in milk, meat, and blood, and Polynesian people, who use coconut as a staple of their diets, show that these people do not have the same markers for inflammation or heart disease as modern cultures consuming a lot of processed food rich in sugar and chemicals.
 Again, this depends somewhat on your genetic makeup: certain people and ethnicities handle higher fat diets better than others.

 Bottom line: eat real food.
 Eat real fat.
-Fat from meat & eggs & raw dairy (if you can tolerate dairy), fat from butter, olive oil, coconut oil, and avocados.
+Fat from meat and eggs and raw dairy (if you can tolerate dairy), fat from butter, olive oil, coconut oil, and avocados.
 How much?
 It depends on the person and if you have metabolic imbalance (hypothyroid, PCOS, insulin resistance) or autoimmune disease, for example.
-These people have a need for more fats.

 Please share and +1!